AdobeDocs/audience-manager.sv-SE/help/using/features/destinations/cookie-destination-options.md

 ---
-description: I Destination Builder innehåller konfigurationsavsnittet fälten Cookie-domän och Publish Data To.
+description: I Destination Builder innehåller konfigurationsavsnittet fälten Cookie-domän och Publicera data till.
 Med dessa kan du skapa regler som avgör om en destination ställer in en cookie eller returnerar en cookie.
-Cookie Domain och Publish Data Att arbeta oberoende av varandra och är valfritt.
+Cookie-domän och Publicera data för att fungera oberoende av varandra och är valfria.
 Du kan skapa en cookie-destination utan att använda någon av dem.
 seo-description: In Destination Builder, the Configuration section contains the Cookie Domain and Publish Data To fields.
 These let you create rules to determine if a destination sets a cookie or returns a cookie.
 Cookie Domain and Publish Data To work independently of each other and are optional.
 You can create a cookie destination without using either of them.
 seo-title: Optional Settings for Cookie Destinations
 solution: Audience Manager